seanstark/azure-tools/defender-for-cloud/workflow-automation/Enable-NSG-OnSubnet/readme.md

 2. Create a new Workflow Automation in Defender for Cloud
     - Trigger Conditions
         - **Defender for Cloud data type:** Recommendation
-        - **Reccomendation name:** Non-internet-facing virtual machines should be protected with network security groups and Internet-facing virtual machines should be protected with network security groups
+        - **Recommendation name:** Non-internet-facing virtual machines should be protected with network security groups and Internet-facing virtual machines should be protected with network security groups
-        - **Reccomendation State:** Unhealthy
+        - **Recommendation State:** Unhealthy

 ## Configuration Options